yuvaldori/gigaspaces-wiki-jekyll/xap100/the-processing-unit-structure-and-configuration.markdown

 When [running within your IDE](./running-and-debugging-within-your-ide.html), it is similar to any other Java application, i.e. you should make sure all the dependent jars are part of your project classpath.

-# Deploying the Processing Unit to the GigaSpaces Service Grid
+# Deploying the Processing Unit to the Service Grid

 When deploying the processing unit to [GigaSpaces Service Grid]({%currentadmurl%}/the-runtime-environment.html), the processing unit jar file is uploaded to the [GigaSpaces Manager (GSM)](/product_overview/service-grid.html#gsm) and extracted to the `deploy` directory of the local GigaSpaces installation (located by default under `<GigaSpaces Root>/deploy`).